nidhyak/tools_lab_2/03_security_incident_response_management/homework/README.rst

 Intelligence
 ~~~~~~~~~~~~
 Some potential threats are easy to resolve.
 A weekend attempt to access the database may simply be an employee working from home.
 QRadar can detect unusual behavior, then an analyst can decide whether it’s dangerous.
-For sophisticated attacks, the cognitive techniques of QRadar Advisor with Watson can help to ingest and correlate vast amounts of structured and unstructured security data available to uncover new threat patterns, triage threats and make recommendations.
+For sophisticated attacks, the cognitive techniques of QRadar Advisor with Watson can help to ingest and correlate vast amounts of structured and unstructured security data available to uncover new threat patterns, triage threats, and make recommendations.
 QRadar Advisor with Watson provides a solution that not only ingests data, but also reasons and derives its own knowledge from it, discovering linkages that may otherwise go unnoticed and presenting information most relevant to the investigation.

 Accuracy
 ~~~~~~~~